 This book is about practice and application, built on the Clifton StrengthsFinder profile.
 Each copy of the book comes with a code that allows you to do an online profiling assessment.
 Buckingham suggests that you start with a “SET” assessment to see how engaged you are with your strengths currently, and how engaged you are likely to be in the future.
 If you do all the activities in the book, you should see a shift in your “SET” scores by the end of the book.

 We’ll be outlining the 6 steps, concepts and approach briefly.
-Do check our full 14-page summary for more details, though we strongly recommend that you read the book if you wish to apply these powerful ideas.
+Do check out full 14-page summary for more details.

 Most people don’t successfully put their strengths to work because they hold beliefs that work against themselves.
 The book covers 3 myths that we must first debunk so we can effectively leverage our strengths: